 Undergraduate Studies: Frequently Asked Questions

-Students need to complete 6 units of EDUC coursework with a minimum of 2.0 on the CGPA, UDGPA, EDUC GPA posted on the transcript.
-Please make an appointment to see the advisor to complete the internal transfer.
+Students must have completed at least one semester at SFU, including 6 units of EDUC coursework with a minimum of 2.0 on the CGPA, UDGPA, EDUC GPA posted on the transcript.

 How do I declare a minor in Education?

 Students can declare a minor in the Faculty of Education by emailing email@example.com if they have the lower division courses completed or in progress (after week 3).

 Where can I find course outlines for EDUC courses?